Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Regret Analysis and Budget Guarantee

 \subsubsection{Value approximation error}

 The remaining terms capture the value difference between the true and surrogate objectives.
 By definition, $g_k(b) - \hat g_k(b) = \beta(L_k^*(b) - \hat L_k(b))$.
-Using the optimism lemma from the lower-level analysis (see~\cite{techrpt_bi-level-opt-lrn-wiopt2026}), we can show that $\hat L_k(b)$ (the value of the optimistic surrogate) is close to $L_k^*(b)$ (the true optimal value).
+Using the optimism lemma from the lower-level analysis (Please see Appendix \ref{thm:bdope_main_1} for complete proof of Lemma~\ref{lem:optimism}), we can show that $\hat L_k(b)$ (the value of the optimistic surrogate) is close to $L_k^*(b)$ (the true optimal value).
 The cumulative sum of these differences/errors is bounded by the lower-level regret bound, which thus yields the $\tilde{\mathcal{O}}(\sqrt{K})$ term in the regret. \end{proof}